 You may have seen me mention before that I lived in Germany for a while as a student over the winter.
-Despite the cold, it was a great time to be there.
+Despite the cold, it was a great time of year to be there.

 While I was there, I studied German language, literature and culture, which had some interesting twists since I was based in former East Germany only 10 years after the fall of the Berlin wall.

 In general, German language lessons were a fairly broad conversation focus or debating current affairs etc, but one lesson before Christmas was dedicated to German Christmas recipes.

 I've called these ginger cookies as that's what the name translates to, and they are indeed made with ginger, but they are not quite what you might think when you see that name.

 As well as being easy, the fact you can cut out shapes and give them a chocolate glaze decoration (or some other kind) makes them perfect for getting the kids involved, giving them as gifts, or make a hole in them as you make them to hang on the tree.

 While I made what for me is a relatively big batch since it was one egg's worth, these still went in pretty quick time as we all loved them (helped by guests and neighbors, who also enjoyed).

 Gently spiced with ginger, with a smooth crumbly texture, these ginger cookies are a wonderful addition to any cookie plate, whether for Christmas or any time.
 I know we'll be making them again.

-- 7 tbsp unsalted butter 100g
+- 7 tablespoon unsalted butter 100g

-- 1/2 cup sugar 105g
+- ½ cup sugar 100g

 - 1 egg

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 tsp ground ginger
+- 1 teaspoon ground ginger

-- 1 tsp baking powder
+- 1 teaspoon baking powder

 - 1 cup all purpose flour 140g plain flour

-- 1/2 cup cornstarch 65g corn flour
+- ½ cup cornstarch 65g corn flour

-- 1/2 cup confectioners sugar 70g icing sugar
+- ½ cup confectioners sugar 70g icing sugar

-- 1/2 tbsp unsweetened cocoa powder
+- ½ tablespoon unsweetened cocoa powder

-- 1 tbsp water
+- 1 tablespoon water

 - Cream together the butter and sugar in a stand mixer/food processor or with a hand mixer until smooth and slightly glossy.
 Add the egg and vanilla and blend in.

-Add the ginger, baking powder, flour and cornstarch and mix in at a low speed to save the flour going everywhere.
+- Add the ginger, baking powder, flour and cornstarch and mix in at a low speed to save the flour going everywhere.
 Bring the mixture together as a ball and chill for around 30 minutes.

-Preheat the oven to 375F/190C.
+- Preheat the oven to 375F/190C.

-Roll out the chilled dough fairly thin on a floured surface with a floured rolling pin.
+- Roll out the chilled dough fairly thin on a floured surface with a floured rolling pin.
 Use cutters (shapes, circles, as you prefer) to cut out cookies and transfer to a lined baking sheet/tray/cookie sheet.
 Repeat with all the dough.

-Bake for approx 10 minutes until just starting to brown.
+- Bake for approx 10 minutes until just starting to brown.
 Transfer to a cooling rack to cool completely.

-Sift the confectioners sugar into a small bowl and mix with the cocoa powder and water.
+- Sift the confectioners sugar into a small bowl and mix with the cocoa powder and water.
 Blend until smooth, then either spread on the cookies with a flat knife for a simple glaze, or transfer to a small piping back (or small freezer bag then snip off a corner) and decorate as you choose.
 Note if you glaze more fully, you may need a little more glaze.